 All businesses come across at least some legal issues during their lifecycle, regardless of whether their management expects them or not.
 Although it is essential to try and avoid legal issues, a business must be prepared for legal issues when they arise.
-You need to have an idea of how you will respond in the event of a legal issue so that when it comes up, you can respond according to a well-rehearsed playbook.
+You need to know how you will respond in the event of a legal issue so that when it comes up, you can respond according to a well-rehearsed playbook.
 One of the fundamental things that businesses should do is seek specialized help and ensure that they document their processes, transactions, and key events so that they are armed with facts when legal issues arise.
-This article will go through the key things you need to do to effectively deal with legal matters in your business.
+This article will go through the key things you need to do to deal with legal matters in your business effectively.

 Document and File Everything

 When you are faced with a legal issue, arguments on your side have to be backed up with facts, and those facts have to be in the form of contemporary documents.
 You need to establish a robust process for filing company records, incident reports as they arise, and records of investigations into any incidents.
 Your legal opponent will seek to show that you were at fault in terms of your intent, preventive systems, or support structures, and you need to have the documents on hand to back up your contention that you acted appropriately.
 Documentation is one of the most important things you can do, and it is also something that many businesses fail at.

 Exercise Impartiality and Consistency

 Often, employees and other stakeholders perceive management’s decisions to be biased.
 This perception of bias can be the bias of a lawsuit or some other legal complaint.
 To minimize the risk of legal issues deriving from perceptions of discrimination, you need to develop decision-making frameworks that are unbiased and consistent.
 Suppose you can formulate such frameworks, especially when they are built on decision trees and probabilistic assessments.
 In that case, you can show that your decisions were taken with reasonable safeguards against bias, and you will have improved your decision-making in the process.